yashsinha1611/sfdocs_Build_AI/docs/Integrations/rabbitmqkubernet.md

-# RabbitMQ in Kubernetes
+# Monitor RabbitMQ in Kubernetes

-## Monitoring RabbitMQ Message Broker running on Kubernetes

 RabbitMQ running in Kubernetes can be monitored in SnappyFlow using: